 Both the executor-beneficiary and trustee-trust relationships are fiduciary, and create a duty of care by the executor or trustee towards the beneficiaries or trust.
 As a result, the executor or trustee is legally bound to act in good faith and make decisions that are in the best interest of the beneficiaries or trust.
 A breach of this fiduciary duty can have serious legal and financial implications on the executor or trustee.

-If you have been appointed an executor, trustee, or attorney, contact one of the estate lawyers at Arbesman Hamilton LLP as soon as possible.
+If you have been appointed an executor, trustee, or attorney, the estate lawyer at NULaw as soon as possible.
 We can: